isaacandy/jenkins-nodes-auto-scaler/README.md

 The tool options are:
 ```
   -useLocalCreds
         uses the local creds.json as credentials for Google Cloud APIs
-  -workersPerBuildBox int
+  -workersPerBuildBox
         number of workers per build box (default 2)
+  -jobType
+        defines which job to execute (auto_scaling, all_up, all_down)
 ```

 The tool checks the Jenkins queue and when not empty it spins up additional boxes, based on the size of the queue and